 The scheme involved the retrofit of Kensa ground source heat pumps to 49 sheltered bungalows owned by Stonewater Housing.

-The scheme featured Kensa’s innovative system architecture consisting of an ambient temperature ground loop shared between each pair of properties, comprising a borehole drilled to a depth of circa 150m, which splits via a manifold to serve the individual properties meeting the Ofgem definition of district heating.
+It featured Kensa’s innovative system architecture, consisting of an ambient temperature ground loop shared between each pair of properties, comprising a borehole drilled to a depth of circa 150m, which splits via a manifold to serve the individual properties meeting the Ofgem definition of district heating.

 Each property contains an individual Kensa Shoebox ground source heat pump, meaning all heating and hot water is delivered and more importantly billed at the point of use.
 This removes the need for individual metering and the administration and management cost of managing a traditional district heating scheme.
 This also allows the resident to shop around for the cheapest electricity bill to ensure running costs for the system are minimised.